top of page

 The mosque is of characteristic Almohad design, and its various elements resemble those of many other mosques from the same period.
 The mosque has a large plaza with gardens and is considered the main landmark of the city.
 The minaret is 77 m tall and is easily seen from everywhere in the city.

 There are two mosques in the site.
 The first mosque was built under Manṣūr, but it was realised halfway through construction that the mosque was misaligned and not properly oriented towards Mecca (Arabic: مَـكَّـة, Makkah).
-It hence underwent many changes until the end of the 12th century CE, when the Andalusians defeated the Almohad dynasty.
+It hence underwent many changes until the end of the 12th century CE, when Andalusia defeated the Almohad dynasty.
 Afterwards, the construction of the first mosque was abandoned and a decision was taken to build a new mosque alongside the first structure, leaving the site similar to Hassan Tower of Rabat with incomplete column blocks.

 First mosque